Brandon Stark (the daughterless)

 Legend of Bael the Bard

 According to the stories as told by the free folk, Lord Brandon once called Bael the Bard a coward.
-To take revenge of this affront and prove his courage, Bael climbed the Wall and traveled to Winterfell by the kingsroad.
-Calling himself Sygerrik of Skagos, which means deceiver in the Old Tongue, he was allowed into Winterfell.
+To take revenge for this affront and prove his courage, Bael climbed the Wall and traveled to Winterfell by the kingsroad.
+Calling himself Sygerrik of Skagos ("Sygerrik" means deceiver in the Old Tongue), he presented himself as a singer, and was allowed into Winterfell.
 There, he sang for Brandon, who was so impressed by Bael's skills that he allowed him a reward.
-When Bael asked only for the most beautiful flower blooming in Winterfell's gardens, Lord Brandon sent for the most beautiful blue winter rose from his glass garden as payment.
-The following morning, Lord Brandon's maiden daughter and only child was gone, and the blue winter rose was found in her bed.
+When Bael asked only for the most beautiful flower blooming in Winterfell's gardens, Lord Brandon sent for the most beautiful blue winter rose from his glass gardens as payment.
+The following morning, Lord Brandon's maiden daughter, his only child, was gone, and the blue winter rose was found in her bed.